 When you work from home, it can be easy to slip into a situation where you feel like you’re with your family, even though you’re not being present with them.

-It becomes important to intentionally do things together as a family.
+That’s why it’s important to intentionally do things together as a family.
 Sometimes, the best way to do this is by getting out of the house.

-Go to church, eat out, go to the store together, run around at a park — just do something that gets you out and about.
+Go to church, eat out, go to the store together, run around at a park—just do something that gets you out and about.

 5. Get creative with your schedule.